A Closer Look at Micron Technology's Options Market Dynamics

 This isn't normal.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $50.0 to $100.0 for Micron Technology over the recent three months.
+After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $50.0 and $140.0 for Micron Technology, spanning the last three months.

+In terms of liquidity and interest, the mean open interest for Micron Technology options trades today is 4845.77 with a total volume of 46,791.00.

+In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $50.0 to $140.0 over the last 30 days.

 |Symbol